pouliose/accepted/matches/README.md

 4. **Access the Application**:
     - The application will be available at `http://localhost:8080`.
+    - The Swagger UI for API documentation can be accessed at `http://localhost:8080/swagger-ui/index.html`.
+Raw OpenAPI JSON: Available at http://localhost:8080/v3/api-docs

 5. **Stop the Application**:
     - To stop the containers, run: